On this page

 Download system logs for analysis

-You can use the Admin Console to manually download CSV files of system log query results for analysis or to be sent to a data warehouse or lake.
+You can use the Admin Console to manually download CSV files that contain query results of system logs.
+Use them for analysis or send them to a data warehouse or lake.
 See System Logs (opens new window).

 Enable and configure Okta ThreatInsight

 The Okta ThreatInsight (opens new window) feature aggregates data across Okta customers to detect malicious IP addresses that attempt credential-based attacks.
-You can enable ThreatInsight through the Okta ThreatInsight Settings (opens new window) in the Admin Console, or through the ThreatInsight configuration API.
+You can enable ThreatInsight through the Okta ThreatInsight Settings (opens new window) in the Admin Console, or through the ThreatInsight API (opens new window).

 After ThreatInsight is enabled, Okta captures access attempts from malicious IPs in the system logs.
 You can also configure it to block access from the malicious IPs to your Okta org.